leomerits/Arizona_Election_Project/README.md

 # Arizona_Election_Project

+# Outline of the Project
+-	What is our Topic
+-	Why we selected our topic
+-	We started with describing our Data Source (which was from the Arizona Democratic Party)
+-	Questions We Hope To answer
+-	Description of our Data Exploration: We cleaned and saved our datasets in multiple ways to fit different types of ML that we applied to our Datasets.
+And we also transferred and saved the tables to our pgAdmin Database from where we imported them for analysis.
+-	Data Analysis: We performed several ML so as to get a better result as was shown on the python notebooks we have.

 ## Selected Topic

 The GETZ group project will be executing an analysis of Arizona's six politically competitive legislative districts.
 We define "politically competitive" as districts where both Democrats and Republicans have a virtually equal shot at winning the race.
 We picked the six competitive legislative as our topic given that is where most of both parties resources will be invested on a state level this election and as a result, where our predictive model will have the most impact on Arizona's democracy.
-In the ballpark of 120,000 registered voters consising of Republicans, Democrats and Independents reside in each of the six districts.
+In the ballpark of 120,000 registered voters consisting of Republicans, Democrats and Independents reside in each of the six districts.

 ## Why We Selected This Topic